MCUdude/MicroCore/README.md

 ## Working Arduino functions and libraries
-Due to the limited hardware not all default Arduino functions and libraries is supported by the ATtiny13.
-Here's a list of all working Arduino functions and libraries that's included in the MicroCore package.
+Due to the limited hardware, not all default Arduino functions and libraries are supported by the ATtiny13.
+Here's a list of all working Arduino functions and libraries that are included in the MicroCore package.

 ### Arduino functions
 * [analogRead()](https://www.arduino.cc/en/Reference/AnalogRead)